 Cancer – Used as a complement to traditional, Western medicine, massage can promote relaxation and reduce cancer symptoms or side effects of treatment.
 It may help reduce pain, swelling, fatigue, nausea, or depression, for example, or improve the function of your immune system.

-To book an appointment, or for more information on massage treatments, please call Lisa on 07925 362491.
+To book an appointment, or for more information on massage treatments, please call us on 07739 423163.